wp-plugins/activitysparks/readme.txt

 == Description ==

 Activity Sparks is a highly customizable widget to display a "sparkline" style graph in your sidebar indicate post and/or comment activity.
 This plugin leverages Google's Chart API, so does not require the PHP GDI library.
-Customization options include Title, size, colour, background transparency, activity granularity and period.
+Customization options include Title, size, colour, background transparency, caching period, activity granularity and period.

 == Installation ==